Skip to content

 We secretly stuff feelings of grief, guilt, and depression.
 It’s a hard time for people dealing with addiction, homelessness or job loss (like myself), who have broken families, or silently grieve loved ones who have passed away.

-I have had an uncle, ex-husband, nephew, and dog all die within days of Christmas.
-One was a traumatic death and the other two were suicides – a grief that never really goes away.
+I have had an ex-husband (my high school boyfriend) and his brother, my only nephew (who was a twin), and dog all die within days of Christmas.
+My dog had to be put to sleep and the other three were suicides – a grief that never really goes away.
 My dog, Taylor, had been my side since age 20 and made several moves with me – from Florida to Muncie, Indiana, then Frankfort and Columbus, Indiana, and finally Muskegon, Michigan.

 Picture of my family at Christmas